classicdevops/cld/README.md

 - Securely shared separately or as part of the entire module for any user (including messenger user or group chat)
 - Easily used in API for example for build/deployment in the pipeline (API works in stream mode - new lines are displayed in the response as they are executed)
 - Over time, new scripts of local modules are developed faster and faster using a similar structure and framework functions
-- Works reliably and safely - due to unification and security features, there is no need for hardcode even with tight deadlines
+- Works reliably and securely - due to unification and security features, there is no need for hardcode even with tight deadlines
 - The script can be in any language (including compiled ones) - it will also be available through any interface (do not forget to write help available through the -h argument for access through the web interface)
 - Can be set to cron, for example, to update groups of instances (centralized release and further renewal of certificates on balancers), as well as for monitoring/parsing and sequential start/restart of various services on groups of instances in complex systems with a regulated startup protocol)